-- (d) In 2012, the Sault Ste.
-Marie Innovation Centre completed a report that describes a conceptual site model for sediments in the St. Marys River and includes recommendations for further efforts toward a contaminated sediment management strategy.
-The Conceptual Site Model represents the site-specific state of understanding of contaminant sources, fate, transport, and potential exposure of receptors and is to be updated as new information becomes available. - (g) This sub-action is beyond the scope of the AOC and RAP program.
-Atmospheric inputs are already addressed under a number of other programs (i.e. Lake Superior Lakewide

-- Management and Action Plan, Lake Huron Binational Initiative, and federal and provincial regulations with respect to domestic sources of atmospheric emissions). - EC contributed \$135,000 and the MOECC contributed \$54,884 toward sediment assessment from 2010 to 2011 (excluding salary).
+- In 2012, with funding from ECCC, the Sault Ste.
+Marie Innovation Centre commissioned a report that describes a Conceptual Site Model (CSM) for sediment in the St. Marys River and includes recommendations for further efforts toward a contaminated Sediment Management Strategy.
+The CSM represents the site-specific state of understanding of contaminant sources, fate, transport, and potential exposure of receptors. - A Dredging Administrative Controls document was created in 2016 that provides guidance for dredging proponents and permitting agencies on the regulatory oversights in the planning and undertaking of dredging activities.
+It was finalized in 2016, and will be linked to the planned Sediment Management Strategy - In early 2019, the CSM for the river was updated based upon new information available. - Sub-action (g) is beyond the scope of the AOC and RAP program.
+Atmospheric inputs are already addressed under a number of other programs (i.e. Lake Superior and Lake Huron Lakewide Management and Action Plans and in particular federal and provincial regulations with respect to domestic sources of atmospheric emissions).